 The sustainability criteria

-Implementation of sustainability criteria
+Compliance of sustainable criteria

-The economic operators, in most Member States identified as the companies that pay fuel tax, are responsible for showing that the sustainability criteria have been fulfilled.
+The economic operators, in most MS identified as the companies that pay fuel tax, are responsible for showing that the sustainability criteria have been fulfilled.
 They are obliged to have a control system that keeps track of the different batches of biofuels, where the raw material is taken from, and the sustainability properties of each batch.
 Independent auditors inspect and approve the quality of the control systems.